lubomirkamensky/lubolab/content/post/my-personal-dwh-kickoff.md

 The first job is scheduled to be executed every minute.
 The plan for second job is to run each 10 minutes.
 If second job, for any reason, cannot connect to the cloud server, then the local buffer is just accumulating data.
 It can be few hours or even several days.
 The next execution after reconnecting will  catch up all missed loads.

-<p class="note">In case of local server replacement, I just reconnected the weather station to the new server with only job 1 enabled.
+<div class="c_alert c_alert-success"><i class="fa fa-info-circle"></i> In case of local server replacement, I just reconnected the weather station to the new server with only job 1 enabled.
 The old server is still running.
 Job 1 there is just hanging idle  without connection to the weather station.
 Job 2 finishes the data load to the cloud server.
-After making sure that the new server is doing well and collecting weather data to the new local buffer,  I stop both jobs on the old server and finally start job 2 on the new server. </p>
+After making sure that the new server is doing well and collecting weather data to the new local buffer,  I stop both jobs on the old server and finally start job 2 on the new server. </div>
 ### Opening the Door to a New Journey
-<p class="success">Now the very first table of the detail layer of my personal DWH is filled with data.</p> This is where the adventure really starts.
+<div class="c_alert c_alert-success"><i class="fa fa-exclamation-triangle"></i> Now the very first table of the detail layer of my personal DWH is filled with data.</div> This is where the adventure really starts.
 Next time shortly about the target model of the whole detail layer and then let's start building data-marts, tools for adjustments, access layer, reports and perhaps even more.